SirOaken/Oakens-MC-modpack/README.md

 - **Issues**: If you encounter any problems with the modpack, please report them on the GitHub page under the "Issues" tab.
 - **Support**: Provide detailed information when reporting issues to help resolve problems quickly.
+- **Tips**
+  - If you are having launch errors please restart your pc.
+This is a tried and tested fix for rare issue.

 ## Additional Notes